 Non-small cell lung cancer

-In early stages and in good general condition of the patient, the surgery is indicated.
+In the early stages and in the good general condition of the patient, the surgery is indicated.
 The tumor is resected by lobectomy or pneumonectomy, including the resection of regional lymph nodes.
-Even solitary nodules without calcification in smokers should be resected due to the suspicion of a carcinoma.
+Even solitary nodules without calcification in smokers should be resected due to the suspicion of carcinoma.

 If an operation is not reasonable due to the general condition of the patient, radiation therapy with curative intent is indicated.
 The median survival time of irradiated non-operable patients is, however, less than a year.
 Subsequent chemotherapy improves life expectancy.

-The chemotherapy is performed with cisplatin or carboplatin in combination with vinorelbin, gemcitabine, paclitaxel, docetaxel or topotectan.
+The chemotherapy is performed with cisplatin or carboplatin in combination with vinorelbine, gemcitabine, paclitaxel, docetaxel or topotecan.
 Under chemotherapy, the average survival time of inoperable patients is 9 – 10 months.